epfl-ada/ada-2024-project-plottwisters/.ipynb_checkpoints/README-checkpoint.md

 # The Influence of History & Seasonality on Cinema: Analysing Movie Release Patterns by Genre, Theme, and Box Office Success Over Time

+## Data story
+Link to our datastory: https://plottwisters.site/

 ## Quickstart
 ```bash
 # clone project